Sheshe07/stock-analysis/README.md

 ### Background:

-Steve parents passionate about green energy but do not know much about it.
+Because Steve parents are so passionate about green energy, they asked Steve for help to help them analyze there stocks in 2017 and 2018.
 They decided to invest in a solar panel company named DAQO New Energy Corp.
-Steve has asked us to analyze the Green Energy and DAQO stock.
+Steve on the other hand asked us to help him analyze the data.

 ## Results: